 Difference Between Gateway vs Router

 Gateway and Routers are networking and security components.
 The router is a simple network component that transports the packets from one network to another.
-If any packets arrive in one port, the router explores the address information from the packet and decides its termination path.
+If any packets arrive in one port, the router explores the packet’s address information and decides its termination path.
 With the knowledge of the routing path, it guides and carries the packet to the next hop.
 The gateway in the network alters packets from one protocol to another form.
 The gateway functions as an exit and entry point for the network.
-Both have a slender difference in their functionalities and rarely router performs both the functions of gateway and router.
+Both have a slender difference in their functionalities, and rarely router performs both gateway and router functions.
 In this topic, we are going to learn about Gateway vs Router.

 Head to Head Comparison Between Gateway vs Router (Infographics)

 Below are the top 8 differences between Gateway vs Router.

 Key Differences Between Gateway vs Router

 1. Routing and Managing the Traffic Flow